Researching how to copyright a book is a smart move as a modern author, and one you shouldn't shy away from – even if it sounds legally complex.

-A disclaimer is an essential piece of your copyright protection.
-A disclaimer protects you from the actions people take based on your advice, either written, or in video content.
+Writing a disclaimer is an essential piece of learning how to copyright a book.
+A disclaimer protects you from the actions people take based on your advice.

 A disclaimer sounds boring and most readers are tempted to skip it.
-But, it serves as an anchor for your protection and informing people, “Try this at home at your own risk.”
-Basically, you are telling readers that they are reading your book and applying this advice at their own risk.
+But it serves as an anchor for your protection and informing people, “Try this at your own risk.”

-Your readers will trust most of what you say and your strategies, advice or suggestions have influence.
-But we must exercise caution as well.
-What works for the author or most people could fail for others.
+Your readers will trust most of what you say, and your suggestions have influence.
+But you must exercise caution.
 To avoid liability, a disclaimer is needed.
 This is true for fiction as much as it is for nonfiction.